Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 ['A','B'].map()
 ```

-Each the methods map, filter, and reduce take a callback function as the first argument.
+Each method: map, filter, and reduce take a callback function as the first argument.
 They each use this callback in different ways.
 Here is an example:

 ```JS
 arr.map((a) => {...}) // Use an anonymous function as callback